itsjenm/Web3/README.md

 Projects:
 - Create a dApp on ETH blockchain
-- Create and deploy an ERC-20 token on ETH
+- Create and deploy an ERC-20 token
 - Deploy an NFT project on ETH